1945 Baseball: School, Military, Jobs, Money Affect Students

 Hilltop’s 10-5 win over Bonita Vista gave the Lancers the Metropolitan League crown and a No. 2 qualifier went to the Barons.
 Castle Park, 6-0 over Sweetwater and Coronado, 6-5 over Marian, filled out the first eight playoff positions.

-—Kearny’s third consecutive title was fueled by the complete-game pitching performance of Mike Bregante and the hitting of Marty Hunter and John Wynns, who each drove in two runs.
+—Kearny’s third consecutive title was fueled by the complete-game pitching of Mike Bregante and the hitting of Marty Hunter and John Wynns, who each drove in two runs.

 —Gary Harris and Bob Warner combined for five runs batted in for Hoover.